HyrumHansen/thesisResearch/README.md

 This repository contains a script that can be downloaded and immediately executed, assuming the correct add-ons have been added to the MATLAB path.

 **Step 1: Add dependencies**
 Navigate to the add-ons menu in the 'environment' section of the 'home' tab.
+The following dependencies are required to run the example script:
    - Global Optimization Toolbox
    - Statistics and Machine Learning Toolbox
    - Optimization Toolbox